mirsaeedi/software-tips/unit-test.md

 ## Goal of unit testing

+* The single most important benefit of unit testing is to be able to sleep tight in night ;)

-* The single most important benefit of unit testing is gaining confidence in refactoring and modifying the code.
+* Another advange of unit testing is gaining confidence in refactoring and modifying the code.
 Though, only well-written and thoughtful tests are capable of catching bugs introduced by code modification.

 * The goal of unit-testing is not 100% coverage.